Rigid Surface Operator and Symbol Invariant of Partitions: Introduction

 The $S$ duality maps preserve symbol but not all symbol preserving maps are $S$ duality maps.
 However more thorough understanding the construction of the $S$ duality of surface operators might lead to progress.
 A problematic mismatch in the total number of rigid surface operators between the $B_n$ and the $C_n$ theories was pointed out in \cite{GW08} \cite{Wy09}.
-The discrepancy is clearly a major problem.
-Fortunately, the construction of symbol \cite{ShO06} and the classification of symbol preserving maps are helpful to address this problem.
+The discrepancy is clearly a major problem and hamper the attempt to analysis to more general classes of semisimple surface operators.
+Fortunately, the construction of symbol \cite{ShO06} and the classification of symbol preserving maps are helpful to address this problem in \cite{iv}.

 In this paper, we attempt to extend the analysis in \cite{GW08}, \cite{Wy09}, and \cite{ShO06}.
 Since no noncentral rigid conjugacy classes in the $A_n$ theory, we do not discuss surface operators in this case.
 We also omit the discussion of the exceptional groups, which are more complicated.
 We will focus on theories with gauge groups $\SO(2n)$ and the gauge groups $\Sp(2n) $ whose Langlands dual group are $\SO(2n+1)$.